 The Nav.it Money App Raises Seed Round to End Financial Fear and Improve Financial Habits

-The Nave.it Money app announced today the successful raise of their Seed Round financing, acting on their promise to change financial behavior for all.SEATTLE, WASHINGTON, UNITED STATES, February 17, 2021 /EINPresswire.com/ -- Nav.it, Inc. announced today that it has successfully completed its Seed round of financing with Silicon Valley fintech venture firm, ThirdStream Partners, NY-based Copper Wire Ventures, Petal’s Co-founder David Ehrich, and an influential group of angel investors.
+The Nav.it Money App announced today the successful raise of their Seed round financing, acting on their promise to change financial behavior for all.SEATTLE, WASHINGTON, UNITED STATES, February 18, 2021 /EINPresswire.com/ -- Nav.it Inc. announced today that it has successfully completed its Seed round of financing with Silicon Valley fintech venture firm, ThirdStream Partners, NY-based Copper Wire Ventures, Petal’s Co-founder David Ehrich, and an influential group of angel investors.
 Nav.it’s strong adoption and potential to disrupt the consumer financial services market by bringing behavioral change products and habit tracking to consumer’s financial health have enabled the startup to close this round at 100% oversubscription.

 This funding will power Nav. it's development of its behavior-based approach to improve consumer financial health.
 The financing will contribute to the launch of their new subscription service created to incrementally improve daily financial habits and financial health measurements to bring meaningful behavioral change to the end consumer --aka the Nav.igator-- either directly or via their employer.
 These developments will allow the company to build more effective methods for evaluating financial stability and deliver on their promise to help Nav.igators “be money mindful.”